bylexus/adventofcode2020/README.md

 all of their neighbours, even if they were already calculated.
 So now I just skipped the re-calculation of already known cubes - that's it.

+## Day 18 - Operation Order

+I expected that one earlier - parsing, building an AST and evaluating.
+Luckily, the supported expressions were very simple, and building and traversing the AST was a breeze in the end.

+Nothing new so far for me in python, maybe some list operations, e.g. concat 2 lists is a breeze, too:
+`[1,2,3] + [4,5,6] = [1,2,3,4,5,6]`

+When do the real stuff begins, finally??
+I fear the next days...